-We know it by its absence, like absence of balance "The essence of architecting is structuring, simplification, compromise and balance." - Eberhardt Rechtin "working on some architecture guidelines with a team: "rule #1: computers were a mistake and will stab you in the back when you're not looking." -AmyTobey Integrity, Coherence and Purpose To reiterate: From a design point of view, we're also interested in coherence; the design makes sense, has congruity (things fit together in a way that makes sense) and consistency - properties that have to do with conceptual integrity.
-Balance, too - the illustration indicates that overemphasis on any subset of stakeholder concerns and system properties they care about, unbalances the system; disturbs fit.
+Image source: "Dream Airplanes" by C.W.
+Miller "The essence of architecting is structuring, simplification, compromise and balance." - Eberhardt Rechtin "working on some architecture guidelines with a team: "rule #1: computers were a mistake and will stab you in the back when you're not looking." -AmyTobey Integrity, Coherence and Purpose To reiterate: From a design point of view, we're also interested in coherence; the design makes sense, has congruity (things fit together in a way that makes sense) and consistency - properties that have to do with conceptual integrity.
+Balance, too - the illustration (by C.W.
+Miller, who was a Design Engineer at Vega Aircraft Corporation), indicates that overemphasis on any subset of stakeholder concerns and system properties they care about, unbalances the system; disturbs fit.
 By counterexample, a failure-prone system has compromised integrity.
 System integrity, for example, strives not just for internal integrity, but integrity in interactions with other systems: "When one complex system, with all its interactions, takes out other complex systems, you quickly get an avalanche of other failures" (quote from the pilot of Quantas Flight 32).
 We're in the paradoxical situation of accepting failures and getting good at both preventing what we can but also growing our capacity to respond to them.
 Structural integrity goes beyond conceptual integrity to include properties like reliability and robustness and recovery.
 System integrity would include resilience and sustainability, or adaptive capacity and coping mechanisms to deal with failures and with context shifts.
 (Though often we rely on people in the sociotechnical system to add this capacity.)
 Coherence and Conceptual Integrity "I will contend that conceptual integrity is the most important consideration in system design."
-Fred Brooks

-Architecture and Conceptual Integrity According to Charles Betz (who researched this in writing his book), the first published use of architecture in a computing setting, was Fred Brooks in 1962: "Computer architecture, like other architecture, is the art of determining the needs of the user of a structure and then designing to meet those needs as effectively as possible within economic and technological constraints.
-Architecture must include engineering considerations, so that the design will be economica1 and feasible; but the emphasis in architecture is upon the needs of the user, whereas in engineering the emphasis is upon the needs of the fabricator." - Fred Brooks, "Architectural philosophy," 1962.
+Fred Brooks Architecture and Conceptual Integrity According to Charles Betz (who researched this in writing his book), the first published use of architecture in a computing setting, was Fred Brooks in 1962: "Computer architecture, like other architecture, is the art of determining the needs of the user of a structure and then designing to meet those needs as effectively as possible within economic and technological constraints.
+Architecture must include engineering considerations, so that the design will be economical and feasible; but the emphasis in architecture is upon the needs of the user, whereas in engineering the emphasis is upon the needs of the fabricator." - Fred Brooks, "Architectural philosophy," 1962.
 There already, Fred Brooks emphasized the importance of conceptual integrity: "The universal adoption of several guiding principles helped ensure the conceptual integrity of a plan whose many detailed decisions were made by many contributors."
 And Sharp, at the NATO Conference in Software Engineering in 1969: "I think that we have something in addition to software engineering: something that we have talked about in small ways but which should be brought out into the open and have attention focused on it.
 This is the subject of software architecture. [..]
 Parts of OS/360 are extremely well coded.
 Parts of OS, if you go into it in detail, have used all the techniques and all the ideas which we have agreed are good programming practice.
 The reason that OS is an amorphous lump of program is that it had no architect.
 Its design was delegated to a series of groups of engineers, each of whom had to invent their own architecture.
 And when these lumps were nailed together they did not produce a smooth and beautiful piece of software."
-Conceptual integrity unifies the design; it gives the design ideas coherence - fit to purpose, fit to context, and fit to form a system.
-One that doesn't seem brute forced or unnaturally wrangled into a "frankstein" whole.
-Things are Better Now?